-➤ Get IP with Unicast DHCP- A few ISPs' DHCP servers do not support the broadcast applications.
+- Host Name This option specifies the Host Name of the Router. - ➤ Get IP with Unicast DHCP - A few ISPs' DHCP servers do not support the broadcast applications.
 If you cannot get the IP Address normally, you can choose this option.
 (It is rarely required.)

 2. If your ISP provides a static or fixed IP Address, Subnet Mask, Gateway and DNS setting, select Static IP.
-The Static IP settings page will appear, shown in Figure 4-10.
+The Static IP settings page will appear, shown in Figure 4-8.

-Figure 4-10 WAN - Static IP
+Figure 4-8 WAN - Static IP

-- > IP Address Enter the IP address in dotted-decimal notation provided by your ISP. - > Subnet Mask Enter the subnet Mask in dotted-decimal notation provided by your ISP, usually is 255.255.255.0. - Default Gateway Enter the gateway IP address in dotted-decimal notation provided by your ISP. - MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
-It is not recommended that you change the default MTU Size unless required by your ISP. - Primary/Secondary DNS Enter one or two DNS addresses in dotted-decimal notation provided by your ISP.
+- > IP Address Enter the IP address in dotted-decimal notation provided by your ISP. - Subnet Mask Enter the subnet Mask in dotted-decimal notation provided by your ISP, usually is 255.255.255.0. - Default Gateway (Optional) Enter the gateway IP address in dotted-decimal notation provided by your ISP. - MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+It is not recommended that you change the default MTU Size unless required by your ISP. - Primary/Secondary DNS (Optional) Enter one or two DNS addresses in dotted-decimal notation provided by your ISP.

-3. If your ISP provides a PPPoE connection, select PPPoE option.
-And you should enter the following parameters (Figure 4-11):
+3. If your ISP provides a PPPoE connection, select PPPoE/Russia PPPoE option.
+Then should enter the following parameters (Figure 4-9):

-Figure 4-11 WAN - PPPoE
+Figure 4-9 WAN - PPPoE

 - User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Secondary Connection It's available only for PPPoE Connection.
+These fields are case-sensitive. - Secondary Connection It's available only for PPPoE Connection.
 If your ISP provides an extra Connection type such as Dynamic/Static IP to connect to a local area network, then you can check the radio button of Dynamic/Static IP to activate this secondary connection. - Disabled The Secondary Connection is disabled by default, so there is PPPoE connection only.
-This is recommended. - Dynamic IP You can check this radio button to use Dynamic IP as the secondary connection to connect to the local area network provided by ISP. - Static IP You can check this radio button to use Static IP as the secondary connection to connect to the local area network provided by ISP. - Connect on Demand -In this mode, the Internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be re-established when you attempt to access the Internet again.
+This is recommended. - Dynamic IP You can check this radio button to use Dynamic IP as the secondary connection to connect to the local area network provided by ISP. - Static IP You can check this radio button to use Static IP as the secondary connection to connect to the local area network provided by ISP. - Connect on Demand In this mode, the Internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be re-established when you attempt to access the Internet again.
 If you want your Internet connection keeps active all the time, please enter "0" in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects. - > Connect Automatically -The connection can be re-established automatically when it was down. - > Time-based Connecting -The connection will only be established in the period from the start time to the end time(both are in HH:MM format).
+Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects.

+- TL-WR843N - Connect Automatically The connection can be re-established automatically when it was down. - Time-based Connecting The connection will only be established in the period from the start time to the end time (both are in HH:MM format).

-Only when you have configured the system time on "System Tools → Time" page, will the Time-based Connecting function can take effect.
+Only when you have configured the system time on "System Tools \rightarrow Time settings" page, will the Time-based Connecting function take effect.